Interview with Jane Pettigrew, author of World of Tea: Discovering Producing Regions and Their Teas.

 Q. What started you on the path to tea for a living?

-A. In 1983, I had been a language teacher and communications trainer for 10 years and was looking to change direction.
-Two friends and I got together one weekend, and we decided to buy a five-floor building facing Clapham Common, a beautiful green space of parkland in South West London.
+A. In 1983, I had been a language teacher and communications trainer for ten years and was looking to change direction.
+Two friends and I got together one weekend and decided to buy a five-floor building facing Clapham Common, a beautiful green parkland space in South West London.
 The building was in a very poor state of repair and was on the market at a very low price.
 So we decided to buy it and turn the ground floor and basement into a traditional, very stylish tearoom.
-And that’s what we did.
+And that's what we did.
 I knew nothing about tea at that time, but I could bake and organize.
 Within no time at all, I found myself on my tea journey.

-Q. How did you come up with the idea for your World of Tea book?
+Q. How did you develop the idea for your World of Tea book?

 A. The idea of a book on every tea-growing region of the world developed slowly in 2010 with a tea friend who eventually dropped out of the project.
-Although there were more books appearing on the market at that time, there was nothing that covered the subject and the entire world.
-It took a long time and a number of meetings to find a publisher.
-In 2016 Hoffman Media decided to publish the book and I could not have asked for a better solution.
-Since Hoffman Media already publishes the beautiful TeaTime magazine, they understand the international tea market better than most publishers and did a wonderful job on the design and presentation of the book.
+Although more books were appearing on the market at that time, there was nothing that covered the subject and the entire world.
+Finding a publisher took a long time and a number of meetings.
+In 2016 Hoffman Media decided to publish the book, and I could not have asked for a better solution.
+Since Hoffman Media already publishes the beautiful TeaTime magazine, they understand the international tea market better than most publishers and did an excellent job on the design and presentation of the book.

 Q. What sort of research did you do to write this book?

-A. My research into world tea origins has been going on for a very long time, and I have gradually gathered an understanding and knowledge of most of the countries where tea is grown today.
-My most challenging task was to find all the lesser-known regions of the world, like in Latin America, Africa, and Asia, to discover more about their tea production and manufacturing process.
-I sought the help of all my contacts in the tea industry and spent a lot of time searching through academic papers, articles and research documents online and in libraries.
-After I learned more, I started contacting growers and producers, and gradually piecing together the material I needed for the book.
+A. My research into world tea origins has been going on for a very long time, and I have gradually gathered an understanding and knowledge of most countries where tea is grown today.
+My most challenging task was finding all the lesser-known regions of the world, like Latin America, Africa, and Asia, to discover more about their tea production and manufacturing process.
+I sought the help of all my contacts in the tea industry and spent a lot of time searching through academic papers, articles, and research documents online and in libraries.
+After I learned more, I started contacting growers and producers and gradually piecing together the material I needed for the book.

 Q. The book is quite comprehensive.
 How long did it take you to research?

-A. I worked on the book for four and a half years and, right up to the moment of handing the manuscript over to Hoffman Media, I was still discovering new growers in unexpected places, such as The Netherlands, Spain and the Portuguese mainland.
+A. I worked on the book for four and a half years, and, right up to handing the manuscript over to Hoffman Media, I was still discovering new growers in unexpected places, such as The Netherlands, Spain, and the Portuguese mainland.

 Q. What is the main thing you want readers to take away from your book?